 As per the requirement in the constitution, our Business Plan explains how we will work towards our Vision over the next five years, with a particular focus on next year.
-With the creation of a new Unitary Authority in 2023 this may be the last year of a SWP Business Plan in this format.
-The activity required to smoothly transition to a unitary authority is reflected in the Business Plan, but as this activity evolves it may impact on the delivery of other activities within the Business Plan.
+With the creation of a new Unitary Authority in 2023 this may be the last year of a SWP Business Plan to be delivered through the Board.
+The activity required to smoothly transition to a unitary authority is reflected at a high level in this Business Plan, but as this activity evolves it may impact on the delivery of other activities within the Business Plan.